ttu/dotnet-fake-json-server/README.md

 * No database.
 Data is stored to a JSON file
 * CRUD operations (GET, PUT, POST, PATCH, DELETE)
 * Async versions of update operations with long running jobs
-* Simulate delay for requests
+* Simulate delay and errors for requests
 * Start the Server and API is ready to be used with any data

 ## Features